qassat/PPG-Reconstruction-UNet-TCN/README.md

 - different percentages of missing data;
 - fixed-gap and multi-gap corruption patterns.

-## Model Summary

-The proposed model is a **UNet-TCN** architecture for one-dimensional PPG signal reconstruction.

-Its main components include:

-- an encoder-decoder U-Net backbone;
-- temporal convolutional blocks in the bottleneck for long-range temporal modeling;
-- skip connections for preserving local waveform details.

 The model is trained to reconstruct clean PPG signals from degraded inputs while preserving signal morphology under noise and missing-data corruption.